Data Management Plan (DMP)

 DMP Elements

-The VU DMP template consists of seven sections with questions.
+VU Amsterdam DMP template consists of seven sections with questions.
 In DMPonline, there is guidance available for all sections, as well as example answers.
 When you are writing your DMP, you can consult this information directly in DMPonline.
 Below we provide references to information and support available for various RDM-related aspects.

 Storage and backup during the research process